 For homes with multiple pets, vertical space reduces conflict.
 Dogs can’t reach the top perches, giving cats escape routes and safe zones.
 Even in multi-cat households, the various levels and spots allow everyone to coexist without constantly competing for the same prime real estate.

-Design Elements That Actually Matter
+Important Design Elements

 Structural Considerations